-A Christmas village is a chance to create a three-dimensional holiday scene in your home.
+Setting up your Christmas village display is a wonderful way to spend quality time with your family this holiday season.
+Everyone will love getting their chance to help create a three-dimensional holiday scene in your home.
 With animated and lighted pieces and figurines, you could create a country Christmas scene complete with a church that lights up and children skating on a pond.
 Displaying your village scenes creatively will make your display more interesting.

 A lighted curio cabinet can spotlight your Christmas village display.
 You can use the different levels of the cabinet to set up different scenes within your village.
 Simply remove the items already in your curio cabinet and replace them with your Christmas village during the Christmas season.
 This also gives you the chance to dust and clean your curio cabinet if you have neglected to do so for a while.
 If you do not already have a curio cabinet and you have the room for one, then consider picking up a used cabinet and putting it to good use during the holidays and all year long.